 For more information on IOP Publishing’s open access policies please see our Open access page.

 Environmental Research: Health has no subscription charges and the costs of publication are fully funded by article publication charges (APCs).

-As part of our commitment to open science, IOP Publishing is covering the article publication charge for all articles published in the journal.
+As part of our commitment to open science, IOP Publishing is covering the article publication charge (APC) for all articles published in the journal.
 The list prices shown below will not be charged if your article is accepted for publication.